miniplanck/Back-End-Dev.-and-APIs-fCC/README.md

 - [Exercise Tracker](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/exercise-tracker);
 - [File Metadata Microservice](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/file-metadata-microservice);

-All of the projects were solved using *Replit*, an online tool, using the provided templates.
+All of the projects were solved with *Replit*, an online tool, using the provided templates.

 ### Disclaimer: